One Breach, Many Victims: How the UNC6395 Attack Exposed the SaaS Supply Chain

 Develop detection logic that assumes one of your vendors could be compromised.

-- Profile App Behavior: Baseline the normal API activity for each major integration.
+• Profile App Behaviour: Baseline the normal API activity for each major integration.
 An application that suddenly starts accessing new data objects or pulls data at 100x its normal volume is a major red flag.

 3. Harden Your Data and Processes